 * * * *

-Lewis is here waiting to hear whether Wayne will live or die.
-The cops have closed off that section of Campbell, because should Wayne die there'll be a complete criminal investigation and the street will stay closed.
-Should he live, then Lewis will radio in the news and the street will clear.
+Lewis waits to hear whether Wayne will live or die.
+The cops have closed off that section of Campbell, because should Wayne die a criminal investigation will ensue and the street will stay closed.
+Should he live, Lewis will radio the news and the street will clear.

 "I'm not thinking that Wayne is somebody's dad or son," Lewis says.
 "I'm processing in my head all these things that have to be done for me to do my job.
 But, man, I'm just like anybody else."

-Sharon the charge nurse steps over and chimes in: "Yeah.
-You can't let it get to you.
-But it does."
-She sort of shrugs, and adds, "It's usually when I'm home drinking a beer in the shower."
+Nurse Sharon steps over.
+"Yeah,” she says.
+“You can't let it get to you.”
+She shrugs.
+"But it does.
+Usually when I'm home drinking a beer in the shower."

 Lewis phones his sergeant and Campbell Avenue clears.